benshope/window_pods/README.md

 # Window Pods

-Website for a product design startup running App Engine
+Website for a product design startup running on Google App Engine